ewg118/eaditor/README.md

 EADitor
 =======

 EADitor is an open source, [XForms](http://en.wikipedia.org/wiki/XForms)-based editing and publication tool for [Encoded Archival Description (EAD)](http://www.loc.gov/ead/) finding aids.
 It is composed of other open source Java-based web services that run in a framework such as Apache Tomcat.
-[Orbeon](http://www.orbeon.com) is the XForms processor for creating, editing, and publishing EAD documents, interacting with web services to integrate linked open data controlled vocabulary and concepts defined by URIs.
-It is also the processor the powers the user interface.
-[Apache Solr](http://lucene.apache.org/solr/) is the search index and [eXist](http://exist-db.org/exist/apps/homepage/index.html) is the XML database for storing EAD files.
 EADitor also offers rudimentary support for the publication of MODS and TEI (focused primarily on the annotation of facsimile images with [Annotorious](http://annotorious.github.io/) and [OpenLayers](http://openlayers.org).
+At the moment, support for creating EAD 2002 XSD schema-compliant documents is fairly robust, but migration to [EAD 3](http://www2.archivists.org/groups/technical-subcommittee-on-encoded-archival-description-ead/ead-revision) is planned by 2015.

 Controlled Vocabulary
 ---------------------